Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/shrinkwrap.rst

 Shrinkwrap Modifier
 *******************

-The *Shrinkwrap* Modifier allows an object to "shrink" to the surface of another object.
+The *Shrinkwrap* modifier allows an object to "shrink" to the surface of another object.
 It moves each vertex of the object being modified to the closest position on the surface of the given mesh (using one of the four methods available).